datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 ## Use cases of Confidential Computing

-The presented Confidential Computing platforms show that both the isolation of a single process and therefore minimization of the trusted computing base, and the isolation of a full virtual machine are possible.
+The presented Confidential Computing platforms show that both the isolation of a single container process and therefore minimization of the trusted computing base, and the isolation of a full virtual machine are possible.
 This already enabled a lot of interesting and secure projects to emerge: